refined-github/refined-github/readme.md

 - [](# "useful-not-found-page") 🔥 [Adds possible related pages and alternatives on 404 pages.](https://user-images.githubusercontent.com/1402241/46402857-7bdada80-c733-11e8-91a1-856573078ff5.png)
 - [](# "selection-in-new-tab") [Adds a keyboard shortcut to open selection in new tab when navigating via <kbd>j</kbd> and <kbd>k</kbd>: <kbd>shift</kbd> <kbd>o</kbd>.](https://github.com/refined-github/refined-github/issues/1110)
 - [](# "close-out-of-view-modals") [Automatically closes dropdown menus when they’re no longer visible.](https://user-images.githubusercontent.com/1402241/37022353-531c676e-2155-11e8-96cc-80d934bb22e0.gif)
-- [](# "deprioritize-marketplace-link") Moves the "Marketplace" link from the black header bar to the profile dropdown.
 - [](# "parse-backticks") [Renders `` `text in backticks` `` in issue titles, commit titles and more places.](https://user-images.githubusercontent.com/170270/55060505-31179b00-50a4-11e9-99a9-c3691ba38d66.png)
 - [](# "trending-menu-item") Adds a `Trending` link to the global navbar and a keyboard shortcut: <kbd>g</kbd> <kbd>t</kbd>.
 - [](# "pagination-hotkey") Adds shortcuts to navigate through pages with pagination: <kbd>←</kbd> and <kbd>→</kbd>.